strudelbots/strudel-public/devops_scripts/README_template.md

 ```
 This format is cryptographically secure and ensures that no one, including Strudel, can reverse-engineer your code.
 ## What's New in Strudel Pilot?
+1. **Dec-24-19: Version 0.20.02 released.**
+   - Strudel CLI for Mac and Unix users.
+   - Logging for Return Statements isa more accurate.
 1. **Nov-24-24: Version 0.13.02 released.**
    - Bug fix: Strudel correctly change logging code once developer changes the underlying business logic.